grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/migrate-from-grafana-e2e.md

 ## Manually installing @grafana/plugin-e2e

-If you have a plugin that was not scaffolded with setup for `@grafana/plugin-e2e` and `@playwright/test`, you can follow these steps to set it up manually.
+Plugins scaffolded with create-plugin v4.6.0 and greater automatically include configuration for `@grafana/plugin-e2e` and `@playwright/test`.
+To add this configuration manually, follow these steps:

 ### Step 1: Installing Playwright